Become a science teacher: Earn an undergraduate degree in physics and a master's degree in secondary education

 - TLSC 470B: Teaching, Learning, and Leading with Schools and Communities Internship: Student Teaching

 Interested in applying?
-Check out the Five-Year BA/MEd in Physics and Secondary Education application requirements.
+Check out the Five-Year BS/MEd in Physics and Secondary Education application requirements.

 Tuition, Financial Aid and Scholarships

 Are you interested in making a positive difference in schools of need?